Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 sometimes perform better than alternatives such as DEM-derived predictors or remote sensing indices. *“Perform better”* in this case indicates that the predictors will be more distinctly correlated with target soil properties.
-In all applications of DSM methods, it is advisable to obtain and assess the utility of available soil polygon maps.
+In all applications of PSM methods, it is advisable to obtain and assess the utility of available soil polygon maps.